ronaldconn/ronaldconn/README.md

             <a href="https://projectmanageapp.onrender.com" target="_blank">
                 <img src="https://img.shields.io/badge/-website-green?style=for-the-badge&color=243964"></a>
       </p>
-        <p><strong>HTML5, CSS3, Javascript, EJS, Node.js, Passport & MVC </strong> - - The Task It app is a organization tool for teams.
-IT allows user to assign, track, and log task items.
+        <p><strong>HTML5, CSS3, Javascript, EJS, Node.js, Passport & MVC </strong> -  The "Task It" app is a organization tool for teams.
+It allows user to assign, track, and log task items.
 It is sclable for small and large teams. </p>
     </td>
   </tr>